 5. Sign your name using four tildes (~).
 The tilde is normally found (on American keyboards) to the left of the 1 number key above the backtick (`) key, or try Shift plus the hash (#) key if you have an English keyboard layout.
 When you save the page, the four tildes will generate your name in a link and the date and time of your comment.
 It looks something like this:

 6. In the Summary box below the editing box, type in a very short note about what you've done, like "Creating My User Page" or "Question about article".
-This Summary will appear in a list that helps editors and sysops know what happened on a page.
+This Summary will appear in a list that helps other Codex editors know what happened on a page.

 7. Save the page by clicking Save Page below the Summary.
 When the page reloads, you should now see the end result including your comment and signature, and the editing box is now gone.